Step 2. Securing the posts to ground

 1) Original – ‘Spiked’ version These have been designed to allow you to install your posts securely in the ground in no time and without the hassle of digging holes or buying concrete.
 Simply, place the tip of the spike over the point in the ground where you want your post position to be and, using a wooden bung or piece of off-cut timber to protect the rim of the spike, take your sledgehammer and gently drive in the support, making sure to check the vertical alignment with a spirit level as you do so, until the box section of the support is level with the ground. .

 2) ‘Bolt – Down’ Support As this version of post support is flush fitting, it is ideally used for situations where your pergola is to be sited on an existing patio or concrete.
 Using the base as a template, mark the holes on the surface, drill and then secure using the bolts provided ensuring that they are tightly screwed in.
 The bolts provided for stone or concrete fixing are 8mm self-tapping ankerbolts for a positive fixing.
 You should use a 6mm masonry drill bit to pre-drill the four fixing holes then position the post support over the holes and insert the bolts through the fixture and into the holes.
 Tighten until a positive clamping force is achieved.
 If required, we also offer a 'Bolt-Down' post support with flanges on two sides only.
 This is for a pergola that needs to be fixed very close to a wall for example and will allow it to fit flush.
-Please call for details.
+Please email us for details.

 3) ‘Concrete – In’ Support These supports are best used in areas where the ground conditions prevent the use of the original ‘Spiked’ post support.
 So, for example, if your ground is particularly stony or prone to very wet earth it is best to opt for this version.
 You will need to visit your local builder’s merchant or garden centre and purchase a bag of quick drying concrete.
 Once done, dig out a hole (where you want to place the post) approximately 12ins x 12ins in size, and place enough of the prepared quick drying concrete to fill the hole.
 Next, insert your post support into the centre of the hole and check that it is vertical aligned.
 Once, the concrete has set (usually an hour but check the manufacturer’s instructions) the post can be placed in the support.